jnissenbaum18/remeshEvaluation/README.md

 The repository can be run by simply cloning into an empty directory, running "npm install" then "npm start".
 Navigate to localhost:3000 to access the server.
 The server has four routes that have been built: /query/users, /query/messages, /query/questions and /query/votes.

 For the /messages and /questions routes, the server is expecting a query param for text to match a message or question to.
-So if you wanted to search for a message that has text matching "as" you would navigate to: http://localhost:3000/query/messages?text=as
+So if you wanted to search for a message that has text matching "as" you would navigate to:

+http://localhost:3000/query/messages?text=as

 For the /votes route, the server is expecting a query param for id to search the votes table for and then match a message to it.
+Example:

-Example: http://localhost:3000/query/votes?id=2
+http://localhost:3000/query/votes?id=2

 The /users route is the most complicated, it can accept multiple query parameters in multiple combinations.

 To query for age, the server accepts a single age such as 27, it also accepts an age range such as 40-49, and it can accept multiple combinations of either such as 42,54,18-24,65+.
+Example:

-Example: http://localhost:3000/query/users?age=42,54,18-24,65+
+http://localhost:3000/query/users?age=42,54,18-24,65+

 To query for income, the server accepts a single income number such as 18545, an income range such as 40000-50000 (note how there are no comma's or escape characters), and it can accept multiple combinations of either such as 14500,40000-50000.
+Example:

-Example: http://localhost:3000/query/users?income=14500,40000-50000
+http://localhost:3000/query/users?income=14500,40000-50000

 To query for living_environment, the server accepts any combination of "Suburban", "Urban" or "Rural" (capitalization does not matter).
+Example:

-Example: http://localhost:3000/query/users?living_environment=urban,Rural
+http://localhost:3000/query/users?living_environment=urban,Rural

 To query for gender, the server accepts any combination of "Male", "M", "Female", "F" (capitalization does not matter).
+Example:

-Example http://localhost:3000/query/users?sex=M,female
+http://localhost:3000/query/users?sex=M,female

 Any of these queries can be chained together in the url separated by &'s.
+Example:

-Example: http://localhost:3000/query/users?income=20000-30000,50000&age=26,30-39&sex=M,Female&living_environment=Rural
+http://localhost:3000/query/users?income=20000-30000,50000&age=26,30-39&sex=M,Female&living_environment=Rural

 ## Thoughts about approach and prod prep.